Updated on Monday, April 27 at 5 p.m.

 Even though you can't shop the booths this Saturday at the Emerson, you can still purchase local food through our Virtual Farmers' Market.
 The Local Food Resource Guide has the most up-to-date information on what's available and how to get it.

 Please feel free to reach out with any questions, concerns or ideas.
 Together, as a community, we’ll find the solutions we need to adapt and move forward.
+Hopefully, come September, we'll be back in our usual home seeing all of your smiling faces in person.
+We look forward to it.

 Amanda Garant (she/her)